evkx/evkx.github.io/content/models/zeekr/7x/7x_long_range_awd/_index.md

 ### Suspension

+The front suspension employs a [double wishbone](../../../../technology/suspension/#double-wishbone) design, while the rear uses a [Multilink](../../../../technology/suspension/#multilink) setup.
+The standard suspension includes steel springs and hydraulic dampers.
+The standar suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
+The ground clearance with this suspension is 190 mm.
 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
-The minimum ground clearance is 162 mm, and the maximum is 192 mm.
+The minimum ground clearance is 180 mm, and the maximum is 230 mm.

+For easier loading, you can lower the air suspension from the rear

 ### Brakes